objcio/articles/2014-07-08-sandbox-scripting.md

 		}
 	}

 An instance of `NSAppleScript` is created using a URL from the application bundle.
 That script, in turn, is used with the "chockify" event descriptor created above.
 If everything goes according to plan, you end up with another event descriptor.
 If not, you get a dictionary back that contains information describing what went wrong.
-Although the pattern is similar to many other Foundation classes, the error _is not_ an instance of `NSErrror`.
+Although the pattern is similar to many other Foundation classes, the error _is not_ an instance of `NSError`.

 All that's left to do now is extract the information you want from the descriptor: